francisbarton/boundr/README.md

 if you have the `remotes` package installed.

 ## Examples

-When you call `bounds()` you specify a lower level area (eg ward) and a higher level area (eg local authority), and you specify either the name of the higher level area (or areas), or its ONS code.

-The area types are specified using the standard prefix (though see the aliases section below as well).
-Examples of prefixes you might want to use are:

-- lsoa (Lower Layer Super Output Area)
-- wd (ward)
-- utla (Upper Tier Local Authority)
-- lad (local authority district)
-- pcon (Parliamentary constituency)
-- cty (county)

-and so on.
-There are many other types of area with boundaries and lookups available on the ONS OG site.

 ### Basic lookup of areas within a larger area, by name